 Irina Shayk, Russian supermodel

 Russia is the biggest country in the world with rich history and traditions.
 And of course, there are a lot of myths and rumors around it.
-But I hope that this article helped you to learn more about a mysterious Russian soul.
+But I hope that this article helped you to break the stereotypes about Russia!

 by Valentina Ekimova, Moscow tour guide